A scalable optimization approach for equitable facility location: Methodology and transportation applications

-In this section, we present a model for penalizing, and therefore discouraging the selection of, less desirable potential locations.
+Note that for clarity of presentation, proofs of all theorems and propositions given in this section can be found in \ref{sec:app}.

+It is rarely the case that all potential locations are equally suitable.
+For example, in the equitable polling locations application, early voting sites are open on many days leading up to an election and this can be disruptive to normal operations at the selected sites.
+When this model was used by advocacy groups in preparation for the 2024 United States presidential election, fire stations and churches were supplied as potential early voting sites in one Georgia county, but were only to be selected if their inclusion would be particularly impactful with respect to voter access \citep{Skipper2025}.
+Similarly, if an urban planning board for a particular city were selecting supermarket locations to improve food access, some potential locations would be less suitable than others due to land costs or other practical considerations.

+In this section, we present a method for applying a facility-based fixed-charge penalty, $c_s$, in the same units as the $d_{s,r}$, so that penalized location $s \in S$ will be selected only if it improves the optimal Kolm-Pollak score by at least $c_s$ units.
 This model has two avenues by which error in the size of the distance penalty may be introduced.
 Careful analysis of both types of error leads to a modeling strategy aimed at keeping the penalty error low.

-In facility location applications in which the objective function represents cost, there is often a ``fixed-charge'' term in the objective function of the form $\sum_{s \in S}c_s x_s$, where $c_s$ represents the cost of opening a service at location $s$.
-The cost-based fixed-charge model isn't natural in our context because the metric we are minimizing represents distance rather than cost.
-Thus, we penalize less-desirable locations using distance units.
-For example, fire stations are not ideal early voting centers for practical reasons.
-However, an election board may include fire stations as potential polling locations in a county where there are few other options, but only want to select a fire station if it leads to a considerable improvement in the optimal Kolm-Pollak score (measured in meters).